 Want to start saving in a high-interest account?
-Open a Wealthsimple Smart Savings account here.
+Open a Wealthsimple Cash Savings account here.
 It only takes 5 minutes!

 If you prefer to open a Wealthsimple Investment Account and save on investment fees, you can sign-up here.
 Wealthsimple is offering my readers a special opportunity to invest up to $10,000 FREE for 1 year.

 The interest rates offered on savings accounts at the Big 5 banks are ridiculously low.
 You’d be surprised that some savings accounts still offer as low as 0.05% per year!
 When your money earns this kind of low-interest rate, it loses some purchasing power (after you factor in inflation rates).

 For high-interest savings rates, Canadians increasingly have to look at online-only banks and credit unions.
 Here are some of the best savings rates available today:

 EQ Bank Savings Plus Account: Offers 2.45%.
 This account functions like a hybrid between a savings and a chequing account.
 It comes with unlimited free transactions, no monthly fees, zero minimum balance, and mobile cheque deposits.

 Wealthsimple Cash Savings: Offers 2.40%.
 This account will also offer free withdrawals, bill payments, ATM transactions, no FX fees, and a tungsten (metal) debit card.